devbrunoflorian/CC-Catalog/README.md

 npm run dist
 ```

-## How it Works
+## 🛠️ How it Works

-The tool expects ZIP files to have a specific structure for optimal identification:
+The tool analyzes ZIP files looking for creator signatures and folder patterns:
 - `Creator/SetName/ItemName.package`
 - `Mods/Creator/SetName/ItemName.package`

-When a ZIP is scanned, CC Catalog analyzes the creators found.
-If a name is similar to one already in your database (e.g., "Felixand" vs "Felixandre"), the app will prompt you to confirm if it should use the existing record or create a new one.
+During scanning, if a name is similar to one already in your database, CC Catalog will prompt you to confirm if it's a new creator or a variations of an existing one.

-## Completed Features
+## ✅ Completed & Recent Updates

-- [x] **Fuzzy Matching**: Automated Levenshtein distance check to prevent duplicate creators.
-- [x] **Confirmation UI**: Interactive prompts to confirm new creator registrations during the scanning process.
+- [x] **Nested Sets**: Drag and drop support to create folder hierarchies.
+- [x] **Report V2**: Visual-first markdown generation with emojis and links.
+- [x] **Metadata Sync**: Persistent saving of Patreon/Website URLs with auto-sinc.
+- [x] **Global Duplicate Filter**: Prevents same-file imports across all sets of a creator.
+- [x] **Glass Theme**: Native Windows transparency effects and custom tinting.